inet-framework/inet/showcases/measurement/flow/doc/index.rst

 The flow definition sets up two flows (``BG`` and ``VID``) based on the source port of packets.
 The flows have multiple start and end points (in both clients and servers, respectively).
-Each measurement module in MultiMeasurementLayer assigns packets to one of the flows, using the packet data filter.
+Each measurement module in :ned:`MultiMeasurementLayer` assigns packets to one of the flows, using the packet data filter.
 As in the previous configuration, we measure elapsed time and queueing time.